Soc 324 - Sociology of Sex and Gender 2 » 2019 » Quiz 2

 One of the major decisions trans adolescents have to make when thinking about starting cross-sex hormones is:

-B. whether or not they will look beautiful for handsome.
+A. whether or not they will look beautiful for handsome.

-C. their future fertility.
+B. their future height.

-D. whether they want to move to another state.
+C. whether they want to move to another state.

 Question #12